 - (1) Beneficial ownership as reported in the above table has been determined in accordance with Rule 13d-3 under the Securities Exchange Act, and is not necessarily indicative of beneficial ownership for any other purpose.
 Except as otherwise noted, the listed individuals or group have sole investment power and sole voting power as to all shares set forth opposite their names.
-The percentages are based on 12,307,157 shares of CompX class A common stock outstanding as of the record date.
-NL directly holds approximately 87.4% of the outstanding shares of CompX class A common stock. - (2) Each of our directors or executive officers (and Mr. Graham, our former officer) disclaims beneficial ownership of any shares of CompX class A common stock, except to the extent he or she has a pecuniary interest in such shares, if any.
+The percentages are based on 12,313,757 shares of CompX class A common stock outstanding as of the record date.
+NL directly holds approximately 87.3% of the outstanding shares of CompX class A common stock. - (2) Each of our directors or executive officers disclaims beneficial ownership of any shares of CompX class A common stock, except to the extent he or she has a pecuniary interest in such shares, if any.